meghanaguduru/Lagrange/_posts/2017-03-15-Welcome-to-My-Blog.md

   creditlink: ""
 ---

 This is my personal blog.
-The purpose of this blog is to provide a simple, clean, content-focused blogging platform for your personal site or blog.
-Below you can find everything you need to get started.
+The purpose of this blog is to share thoughts about things I find interesting or thought-provoking while I study.

-### Getting Started

-This post will help you get started with installing Lagrange, whether you are completely new to using Jekyll, or simply just migrating to a new Jekyll theme.
+### About me : Interests

+I really enjoy learning new things.
+Things both relevant to me and things completely irrelevant (mostly tech stuff though).
+I would like to call this my favourite past-time.

+I have always been a very visual person.
+This interest of mine saw me through learning art, design, image processing, UI/frontend design, data visualization and finally computer vision.